MangaD/libswf/README.md

 - Export and replace MP3.
 - Export and replace images of `DefineBitsLossless` and `DefineBitsLossless2` tags.
 - Export and replace binary data of `DefineBinaryData` tag.
-- Deserializing AMF3 ByteArrays.
-AMF3 manipulation needs a lot of work.
-- Exporting AMF0 as JSON (not all data types), needs work.
+- Serializing and deserializing AMF0 and AMF3 (not all data types).
+Exporting and importing to JSON.

 ## Usage example